 Service is the starting point of the game.
 If you fail this you will lose a point to your opponent.
 It is already like your gaming them points.
 So it is important to improve your service.
 In order to become better, you need to understand the grips used to serve.
 This is a guide to the 4 main types of service.

 #1.
-Low serve: this serve is like a soft tap that aims to make the shuttle go over the net and failing in the front line of the service court.
+Low serve: this service is like a soft tap that aims to make the shuttle go over the net and failing in the front line of the service court.
 If it is too high your opponent would be able to do a smash.

 #2.
 High serve – it is a strong shot upwards that aims to reach the end of the court.
 The bad side is that it is easy to predict where the shuttle will land.

 #3.
 Flick serve – it is also directed upwards.
 It is used to confuse the opponent to make them think you are doing a low serve.